keptn/keptn.github.io/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Content Request
-about: Suggest a/an feature/enhancement to the Keptn Documentation
+about: Suggest any content recommendations for the Keptn Documentation
 title: ''
 labels: 'enhancement'
 assignees: ''